 I was incredibly lucky as a child to have very supportive parents that wanted to push my learning through literature and education.
-My Father taught me the intricacies of espionage and shared with me his Le Carre collection and my Mother was always there with a bit of Mr Tolkien.
+My Father taught me the intricacies of espionage and shared with me his Le Carre collection and my mother was always there with a bit of Mr Tolkien.

-Little did I know at the time, but a character created in 1887 by Sir Arthur Conan Doyle would have a huge impact in my cultural learning during adolescence.
+Little did I know at the time, but a character created in 1887 by Sir Arthur Conan Doyle would have a huge impact on my cultural learning during adolescence.
 Sherlock Holmes became a staple read during all the periods of my life and various incarnations on television and the movie screen have given me hours of pleasure.

-From The adventures of Sherlock Holmes in the late 1980’s early 1990’s to the latest Guy Ritchie-helmed versions starring the wonderful Robert Downey Jr, Jeremy Brett was always my Holmes.
+From The adventures of Sherlock Holmes in the late 1980s early 1990s to the latest Guy Ritchie-helmed versions starring the wonderful Robert Downey Jr, Jeremy Brett was always my Holmes.
 He had the tortured, intelligent addict down and every performance was a masterclass of acting.

 Then came the latest fashion in screen media, the reboot.
-I think what Steven Moffat has done bringing a classic old time character into the 21st century has been miraculous and so when I heard that CBS in the United States had an American Holmes being lined up I was really hopeful of another take on classic tales.
+I think what Steven Moffat has done bringing a classic old-time character into the 21st century has been miraculous and so when I heard that CBS in the United States had an American Holmes being lined up I was really hopeful of another take on classic tales.

 But then came the press release…

 How disappointing!
 I really wanted to see an American take on the complicated character, see how a New Yorker with intelligence would fair in a city more troubled than London.
 I was distraught at the casting of Jonny Lee Miller.
 Now don’t get me wrong, I am a fan of Mr Miller, I loved Hackers and really enjoyed his role in Trainspotting.
-But as a leading man he has always been found wanting.
+But as a leading man, he has always been found wanting.
 Ely Stone for example should have been excellent but the performances never lived up to the pilot.
 Also playing Sherlock as a Brit is a ridiculous notion destined to fail due to the obvious comparisons he is going get to the excellent Benedict Cumberbatch’s portrayal.
 Then came today’s news!

 Lucy Liu is to play Watson.
 I was looking forward to a female Watson, yet another twist to a famous character, but the casting of Ms Liu has left a feeling of a missed trick with me.
-It seems a rushed piece of casting and almost as if CBS have gone with a cheap option.
+It seems a rushed piece of casting and almost as if CBS has gone with a cheap option.
 So many other actresses both American or from the UK are so much more suited to the role.
 It’s like CBS have Ally McBeal/ Sherlock/ Charlie’s Angels mixed up.
-I will of course still watch the show as it’s my job to and I also won’t print an opinion without the chance of being proved wrong, but – and maybe this was the point – the expectations I had for the show have plummeted to the point where if the cast get through an episode without falling over, it could be called a triumph.
+I will of course still watch the show as it’s my job to and I also won’t print an opinion without the chance of being proved wrong, but – and maybe this was the point – the expectations I had for the show have plummeted to the point where if the cast gets through an episode without falling over, it could be called a triumph.